Books of Accounts – Under VAT Scenario in Dubai

 The business entities in UAE is facing a number of issues while applying VAT in the business.
 VAT filing may become a nightmare, as a wrong entry or submission may cause a lot of trouble that leads to hefty fines, loss of reputation and mental agony.

-CDA provides highly qualified and experienced chartered accountants as tax advisers who have relevant industry specific experience in taxation complying with UAE Laws to prepare books of accounts and to meet the VAT filing requirements for your business.
+CDA provides highly qualified and experienced chartered accountants in Dubai as tax advisers who have relevant industry specific experience in taxation complying with UAE Laws to prepare books of accounts and to meet the VAT filing requirements for your business.
 We are committed to provide the best VAT Advisory Services in the UAE to the clients in compliance with the rules and regulations of the FTA.
 CDA experts can provide you with ample advice on closing of books of accounts timely and properly in anticipation to any future tax audit by the authority, and file the tax return on time.

 CDA also offers a wide range of business services that include CFO Services, Auditing Services, Accounting & Bookkeeping Services, Accounting Software services, Due Diligence Services, and Tax Filing & VAT Consultancy Services